 About this test

 Think your partner might be cheating?
 Have you found a stain which you suspect might be semen?
 Does the stain actually contain semen?
 EasyDNA offers semen detection testing – a laboratory based test that will confirm or exclude the presence of semen in the sample sent*.
-The results of your semen detection test will be issued in 10 working days from receipt of samples at our laboratory.
+The results of your semen detection test will be issued in 10 to 15 working days from receipt of samples at the laboratory.

 Note: This test does not require a kit.
 Once we confirm your order, you will be sent a confirmation email with a form attached.
 The form needs to printed, filled out and returned with your sample.
 Ensure to place the sample to be tested in a paper envelope.
 If you plan sending in more than 1 sample, contact us for a quote.